Chist-Sergey/P3000TGBOT/README.md

 TODO (in order):
 make an inline keyboard
 sync the bot to UTC+8
+update this documentation
-docker-compose (on hold 'til I find a way to sign up) migrate to a database
+look at the option to make a keyboard constructor docker-compose (on hold 'til I find a way to sign up) migrate to a database